 10. Drug markets

-Substances such as cocaine and heroin (especially brown heroin) are both widely available and accessible.
-This is promoted particularly by the current switching of importing networks back from cannabis resin towards cocaine hydrochloride and heroin.
-In addition, the proximity of storage countries (Belgium, Netherlands, Spain) for these two substances enables direct supply to border wholesalers, hundreds of dealing micro-networks, mostly run by user-dealers, who therefore ensure widespread distribution of cocaine and heroin throughout the whole of France, including rural areas.
+Some substances, such as heroin and cocaine, were readily available and accessible in 2011.
+This situation was intensified by the strong presence of networks importing heroin from Afghanistan through the Balkans into Europe and the ongoing switchover of certain trafficking organizations from cannabis resin to cocaine hydrochloride.
+In addition, the proximity of storage countries (Belgium, Netherlands, Spain) for these two substances enabled a direct supply to border wholesalers.
+Hundreds of dealing micro-networks mostly run by user-dealers therefore ensured the widespread distribution of cocaine and heroin throughout the whole of France, including rural and periurban areas.

 Summaries of "Selected Issues":

 Selected Issue 1: Residential treatment programmes for drug users